 There will be a cumulative final exam given at the end of each semester.
-The first semester exam will cover chapters 1-19, 50, 52 &53 and the second semester final exam (AP Practice Exam) will cover the entire year of curriculum.
-The AP Practice Exam is mandatory and consists of all of the multiple choice and essay questions from a recent release of the AP Biology college board exam.
-The AP Practice Exam is tentatively scheduled after school on Tuesday, April 24th.
-The second semester final exam (AP Practice Exam) will count for 20% of the semester grade.
+The first semester exam will cover chapters 1-20 and the second semester exam (AP Practice Exam) will cover the entire year of curriculum.
+The AP practice exam is mandatory, counts as the final and is given in mid April (TBA) and consists of all of the multiple choice and essay questions from a release of the AP Biology college board exam.

-Units The following is a projected outline of this semester's topics organized by unit and the approximate (\sim) unit test dates.
+UnitsThe following is a projected outline of this year's topics organized by unit and the approximate (~) unit test dates.